Your firm’s documents are its most critical asset. They represent countless hours of work and hold sensitive client information.

 It’s also important to consider your firm’s size.
 A system packed with features might be overkill for a smaller practice, leaving you paying for tools you never use.
 Before you commit, look closely at the features and pricing tiers to make sure the solution scales to your actual needs.
 And if you work internationally, always confirm that key features are available and compliant in all the regions you operate in.

-Handling Implementation and Onboarding
+What to Expect During Implementation and Onboarding

 Picking your software is just the first step.
 The real work begins with implementation.
 You’ll need a solid plan for migrating your existing files into the new system, which can be a major project in itself.
 But the most critical piece of the puzzle is your team.
 If they don’t understand how to use the new software or why the change is happening, adoption will fail.